krynju/dtable_benchmarks/blogpost.md

 These three operations are the base for the majority of functionality of any table structure.
 By looking at their performance we can get a good grasp of how the table is doing in the common data transformation scenarios.

-Due to the fact that these operations are unaffected by the count of unique values the results of these comparisons are not included here.
+These basic operations are unaffected by the count of unique values, so the results of these comparisons are not included here.

 ## Map (single column increment)

-In the first benchmark we're performing a simple `map` operation across the full table.
+In the first benchmark we're performing a simple `map` operation on the full table.

 At first glance it's clear that the overhead coming from the partitioning and parallelization present in the `DTable` and `Dask` is not paying off in this benchmark.
 The `DataFrames.jl` package is leading here with the `DTable` being on average 50% slower.

-At the lower chunksize of `10^6` the `DTable` is scaling better by leveraging the additional parallelization better than its competitor, which isn't greatly affected by that parameter.
+At the smaller chunksize (`10^6`) the `DTable` is scaling better than its competitor, which isn't greatly affected by that parameter.
 Overall the `DTable` managed to offer an average ~4 times speedup compared to `Dask` across all the tested configurations.

 DTable command: `map(row -> (r = row.a1 + 1,), d)`